 Permanent makeup has increased in popularity since its original introduction in dating back to the 1930’s, and naturally, like most aesthetics, it has only been perfected, causing it to grow in popularity ever since.

 With the world being as modern as it is today, we’ve developed a new meaning to the word “busy” that many women simply don’t have the time or energy to spend on makeup application.
 Although the slightest touch such as a bit of lipstick or a sweep of eyeliner makes a world of a difference, it just isn’t in the cards for a lot of women these days.

-What if we told you that you only need to spend about 60 minutes once a year on your makeup routine?
-Would that change your opinion on makeup application?
+What if we say that one only need to spend about 60 minutes once a year on makeup routine?
+Would that change the opinion on makeup application?

-What if we told you that your only job during that yearly 60 minute application, requires you to lie down on your back and relax?
+What if we say that one only job during that yearly 60 minute application, requires to lie down on back and relax?

 No, this isn’t a dream; this is 21st century semi-permanent makeup tattooing.

-During your initial visit with your semi-permanent makeup tattoo artist, you will be presented with a full detailed consultation, including a color and shape match, based on which area you are having the treatment on.
+During initial visit with semi-permanent makeup tattoo artist, one will be presented with a full detailed consultation, including a color and shape match, based on which area one is having the treatment on.

 Tattoo treatment areas may include eyebrows, eyeliner, lip liner, freckles, and even breast tattoos for patients struggling with breast cancer.
 They may be done in any color or shade.

 Here are the major differences between semi-permanent makeup and permanent makeup:

 - *Applied in the depth of the dermis